CQUhaozh/CQUhaozh.github.io/_pages/projects.md

 ### Project 1

 This project is the pose estimation experiment.
 The goal is to estimate 6-DOF pose of object.
-The estimation process was followed by the model-based matching method in  [OpenCV]: https://opencv.org/.
+The estimation process was followed by the model-based matching method in  [OpenCV]( https://opencv.org/).
 The following shows the model-making process and the estimation result, respectively.

 <img src="https://CQUhaozh.github.io/images/cellRender.gif">